ericsryan/techdegree_project_6/README.md

 Introduction

-This program was developed to implement skills that were learned for using Django to use Python on the internet.
+This program was developed to implement skills that were learned for using Django in order to use Python on the internet.
 This program will allow users to view a mineral catalog.
 The mineral catalog is generated from details stored in a .JSON file.
 The minerals are displayed using templates generated in Django.

 Installation